 Barbara Mierau-Klein’s fine art images reflect her fascination with the beauty of color and light.
 Her artwork covers a wide variety of subjects, sometimes with whimsical elements, at times with a hint of the fantastical, often with elements of nature, always with intriguing color and light effects.

 Discovering the world of digital photo compositing a few years ago, Barbara fell in love with the creative possibilities.
-Layering multiple images, textures and effects feels like working with magic and allows her to design something unique and new that transforms and morphs the reality of the constituent parts.
+Layering multiple images, textures and effects feel like working with magic and allows her to design something unique and new that transforms and morphs the reality of the constituent parts.
 She hopes her art captures your imagination as well, resonates with you, and makes you pause and wonder if only for a moment.

 As a passionate landscape and nature photographer since her teenage years, many of the photos Barbara uses in her compositions are her own.
 Yet going wherever her inspiration of the day may take her, she also uses stock photos and relies on textures and artistic elements from others.

 A native of Germany, Barbara lives in the Washington, D.C. area.
-Lately, she has found her way back to spending more time in Germany and Europe again, or she is off travelling the world to capture photos of beautiful landscapes and nature.
+Lately, she has found her way back to spending more time in Germany and Europe again, or she is off traveling the world to capture photos of beautiful landscapes and nature.
 You can enjoy her photographs and publications on her photography website www.barbaramierauklein.com.

 10th Place – Kelly Quinn – “Goliath”